Glossary

 Competence centres

-The competence centres for specialised psychopedagogy (centres de compétences en psycho-pédagogie spécialisée) offer pupils with specific needs specialised services in addition to the services provided by primary or secondary education.
+The competence centres for specialised psychopedagogy (centres de compétences en psychopédagogie spécialisée) offer pupils with special educational needs specialised services in addition to the services provided by primary or secondary education.
 The competence centres offer, for example:

 • a specialised diagnosis;

-• advice for professionals dealing with the pupil or people in his/her environment (family, class, etc);
+• advice for professionals dealing with the pupil or people in their environment (family, class, etc.);

 • specialised ambulatory interventions in regular classes;